Examining Caregiving Roles to Differentiate the Effects of Using a Mobile App for Community Oversight for Privacy and Security: Discussion

 In this study, we examined whether and how collaborative mechanisms for mobile privacy and security support caregiving relationships, and how caregiving status influences the outcomes of using the CO-oPS app.
 Overall, we found that caregivers and caregivees did indeed have different outcomes, exhibited different behaviors, and ultimately experienced the app in unique ways.
 In the following, we describe the implications of our findings in relation to previous work and provide recommendations for implementing community-based solutions that support community-based caregiving. \\

 \textbf{Power Use as Difference between Caregivers and Caregivees}\\ Interestingly, we did not find significant differences between our caregivers and caregivees based on their demographic characteristics.
 Although this may partially be due to low sample-sizes across some groups (e.g., teens and older adults), anecdotally, we also found that older adults and youth in our study acted as caregivers.
-These findings run counter to common narratives in research (c.f., ~\cite{franz_gender_2019, czaja_older_2008, kropczynski_examining_2021, akter_it_2023, kiesler_troubles_2000, correa_brokering_2015}), where older adults tend to seek support and younger generations provide the support to their families.
+These findings run counter to common narratives in research (c.f., ~\cite{franz_gender_2019, czaja_older_2008, kropczynski_examining_2021, tanni2024lgbtq, akter_it_2023, kiesler_troubles_2000, correa_brokering_2015}), where older adults tend to seek support and younger generations provide the support to their families.
 Therefore, we give networked privacy and security researchers a word-of-caution -- not to unintentionally stereotype caregivers/caregivees based on age or other demographics.

 On the other hand, we hypothesized and confirmed that caregiving status differed significantly by power usage (i.e., higher for caregivers).
 This finding is important in that it serves to validate that individuals' self-reported perceptions of who provides oversight aligned well with the level of power usage of these individuals, suggesting that caregiving for mobile privacy and security is related to the competence and desire to use technology to its fullest \cite{moses_examining_2021}.
-This aligns with previous work \cite{akter_evaluating_2023} which found that users often referred to tech savvy members of their community because they were more knowledgeable about mobile privacy and security.
+As we have previously noted in \cite{akter_evaluating_2023}, CO-oPS users often referred to tech savvy members of their community because they were more knowledgeable about mobile privacy and security.
 Therefore, future research could utilize power usage as a proxy measure to differentiate between caregivers and caregivees for mobile privacy and security within community-based settings -- or it could simply ask individuals from whom they receive oversight as we did.\\